niek-sidn/stiab/README.md

 *TODO*: more automation in creating the config files.

 ## Zonefile
 You can/should supply an unsigned tld.zone file of your own making.
-But a small working tld.zone is supplied.
+A small working tld.zone is supplied as an example.
 To run a realistic setup, this tld.zone should be supplied often and with a realistic number of changes.

 ## Components